 Once the reports are submitted, FRIENDS compiles the information and captures the current trends and areas of focused programming.
-To read these summaries, visit https://friendsnrc.org/state-resources/state-report-highlights or to view the CBCAP Digital Summary, visit https://friendsnrc.org/2017-cbcap-state-reports-summary.
+For more information on CBCAP Exemplary Practices, visit https://friendsnrc.org/cbcap/annual-summary-state-exemplary-practices/.

 CBCAP Annual Grantee Meeting